ShiyiHuo/JustGo/README.md

     npm install

-2. Run the server.js in the latest version of node.
-This is done using "n" on the roberts server.
+2. Run server.js in the latest version of node.
+This can be done using "n" on the roberts server.

     node server.js

-3. On a web browser connected to the engineering network and go to (roberts.seng.uvic.ca:30144)
+3. On a web browser connected to the engineering network go to (roberts.seng.uvic.ca:30144)

 4. Enjoy!